rlauer6/make-cpan-dist/README.md

    1. get the version number of each module
    1. save the module and version number to the dependency file
 1. repeat for each test (*.t) in the test directory
+1. repeat for the each script in your script directory (exe_files).

 The result of the above operation is the two files (`requires`, `test-requires`) you'll need to provide to the script.
 The contents